 I love electronics, programming, robotics and, whenever I can, I also try to design and build new things using wood (like this, literally, handmade radial plotter) or 3D printed parts, but sometimes I also enjoy taking old things apart to reuse or just to see what is inside!

-If you want to see a little bit about some of my old projects, I’ve the perfect post for you:
+If you want to see a little bit about some of my very old projects, I’ve the perfect post for you:

 My Old Projects or Why You Should Document and Share Your Stuff Online